GabrielePisciotta/papendex/README.md

 ### How to start ETL Orcid
 As for the ETL Crossref, be sure that Solr is up and running.

-You'll have to specify some parameters ETL_Orcid, setting the reference to the «SUMMARIES» dump downloaded from Orcid.
+You'll have to specify some parameters ETL_Orcid, setting the reference to the «SUMMARIES» dump downloaded from Orcid and the output path.

 Run it with `$ python3 ETL_Orcid.py <parameters>` and have another big break.
 Better to run this overnight.